Share your experience

-As a CityBuddy you'll be a second or third year student who will mentor new students on your course in their first term.
+As a CityBuddy you'll be a second, third or fourth year student who will mentor new students on your course in their first term.

 You'll give them a head start by guiding them around, showing them all City has to offer and providing a valuable insight into your own experience of studying on your course.

 Mentoring new students is a unique opportunity to be a role model at City.

 As part of the experience you'll get to know people on your course.

 You'll get a great feeling as a role model for new students.

 Supporting students in their first term will make a big difference to them.